Erich von dem Bach-Zelewski: First World War

-Between the wars
+Interwar period

 Following the armistice of November 1918, Zelewski remained in the Reichswehr and fought against the Polish Silesian Uprisings.
 In 1924, he resigned his army commission (or was discharged) and returned to his farm in Düringshof (now Bogdaniec in the Gorzów Wielkopolski county of Poland).
 He became a member of the German veterans' organization Der Stahlhelm and also joined the Deutschvölkischer Schutz- und Trutzbund, the largest, most active and most influential antisemitic organization in the Weimar Republic.
 Zelewski enrolled with the border guards (Grenzschutz) the same year.

 Zelewski legally added "von dem Bach" to his family name on 23 October 1925.
 On 28 November 1940, he removed the "Zelewski" part of his surname because of its Polish-sounding origin.
 Bach-Zelewski manipulated his genealogy numerous times in his career to impress his superiors.
 A source of considerable embarrassment for him was that all three of his sisters had married Jewish men.
 After the war, he claimed under interrogation that this had ruined his reputation in the army, forcing him to leave the Reichswehr.

 In July 1930, Bach-Zelewski left the Grenzschutz, and joined the Nazi Party (membership number 489,101).
 Bach-Zelewski joined the Schutzstaffel (SS) as member number 9,831 on 15 February 1931.
 He rose rapidly in the ranks and was promoted to SS-Brigadeführer on 15 December 1933.
 During this period he reportedly quarreled with his staff officer, Anton von Hohberg und Buchwald, and had him killed on 2 July 1934 during the Night of the Long Knives (for which he was convicted of manslaughter in 1961).
 Less than two weeks later, he was promoted to SS-Gruppenführer on 11 July 1934.

 Bach-Zelewski was appointed to the Reichstag in August 1932 and was elected as a deputy from electoral constituency 5 (Frankfurt an der Oder) at the March 1933 election.
 He retained a Reichstag seat until the fall of the Nazi regime in May 1945, switching to constituency 7 (Breslau) at the March 1936 election.
 From February 1934, he served as commander of SS-Oberabschnitte (main district) "Nordost" in East Prussia, with headquarters in Königsburg.
 After a serious disagreement with East Prussian Gauleiter Erich Koch in February 1936, he was transferred to the command of SS-Oberabschnitte "Südost", based in Breslau.
 On 28 June 1938, he was also named the first SS and Police Leader (HSSPF) for Wehrkreis (military district) VIII (Silesia), a command he retained until 20 May 1941.